3,470 total views, 10 views today

 Routine veterinary care is not covered under most pet insurance plans.
 The best advice I can give for routine care is to budget approximately $350 per year for a dog’s annual care and $250 per year for a cat’s annual care.
 This breaks down into just $30 per month for a dog and $20 per month for a cat.
 Save this every month and in 1 year the cost of the annual visit will not seem like that much if you have put the money aside for your pet’s care.

-About Dr. Melissa Magnuson, DVM Dr. Melissa Magnuson is a native of southern Minnesota where she grew up on a small pig and cattle farm.
-Ever since she can remember, she wanted to be a veterinarian and fulfil her life-long passion of helping animals.
-With a degree in Biology and Philosophy from Hamline University in St. Paul, MN, she went on to work on a Masters Degree at Southern Mississippi University.
+Dr. Melissa Magnuson is a native of southern Minnesota, where she grew up on a small pig and cattle farm.
+Ever since she can remember, she’s wanted to be a veterinarian and fulfill her lifelong passion of helping animals.
+With a degree in biology and philosophy from Hamline University in St. Paul, MN, she went on to work on a master’s degree at Southern Mississippi University.
 From there, she completed her Doctorate in Veterinary Medicine at the University of Minnesota in 1998.